Skylonda Fire Station Project: San Mateo County/CalFire

 “We got a lot of life out of them.
 It was a good facility but it is time to upgrade,” Porter said.

 That upgrade comes thanks to the Board of Supervisors which last year allocated $4.074 million in funding from Measure A, the half-cent sales tax approved by voters in November 2012.
 The remaining funds are from construction bonds.

-Measure A was passed to support essential County services like public safety and maintain or replace critical facilities.
+Measure A was passed to support essential County services like public safety and to maintain or replace critical facilities.

 The new fire station, Maltbie said, “really is the fulfillment of this promise.”

 · A drive-through apparatus building and back-in vehicle storage building

 · A combined 628-square-foot conference and training room that can be used as County community meeting space